Dejan Tomašević: Basketball Federation of Serbia (2011–2019)

 In April 2011, Tomašević became the vice-president of the Basketball Federation of Serbia in charge for competitions.
 In October 2015, Tomašević was appointed as an acting Secretary General for the Basketball Federation of Serbia.
 In February 2016, he became Secretary General of the Federation.
 On 20 November 2019, Tomašević resigned as the Secretary General.

 In March 2019, the Federation put forward a nomination of Tomašević for the president of the FIBA Europe.
 On 25 May, Tomašević lost the 2019 FIBA Europe Presidential elections from Turgay Demirel, who was re-elected.

 Political career

 He became a member of the ruling populist Serbian Progressive Party (SNS) in May 2023 and was its candidate in the 2023 parliamentary election.
 Tomašević was elected to the National Assembly and was sworn in as MP on 6 February 2024.

+In December 2025, he resigned from parliament to replace Božidar Maljković as the president of the Olympic Committee of Serbia.

 Personal life

 Tomašević has the skin condition vitiligo.